“Aristarchus my fellow prisoner greets you, with Mark the cousin of Barnabas (about whom you received instructions: if he comes to you, welcome him)”

 There is no such thing in biblical Christianity as the “bird with the broken pinion will never fly so high again.”
 No failure is fatal as long as we are alive upon the earth.
 If we are alive, God has a purpose for us.
 It is possible to make good again.

 Maybe you have played the coward at some point in your life.
 It is possible to make good again.
 Your first attempt at Christian work may have been a failure.
-Your first try at leading a small group may have not been the right match.
+Your first try at leading a small group may not have been the right match.
 You may have been a round peg in a square hole.
 Just because you failed the first time does not mean that you will always fail.